 Table of Contents

 There is a lot of focus right now on the 27 amendments to the United States Constitution, especially those related to modern governance and the succession of power.
-But, we can’t overlook the importance of the beginning of the document.
+But, we can’t overlook the importance of the beginning of the document starting with “We the People.”
 As this section is known, the preamble acts as an introduction to the laws and clauses within.
 It serves as a declaration from the Founding Fathers to “ordain and establish” all that lies within.

 However, the first words don’t appear to fit with this notion of those higher power figures making this declaration to the world.
 It begins, “We the People of the United States.”
-The term We the People has taken on a life of its own ever since, but why did those in charge of creating the Constitution decide to use it?
+This term has taken on a life of its own ever since, but why did those in charge of creating the Constitution decide to use it?

 Why does the Preamble to the Constitution begin with “We the People”?

-There are different theories as to why the beginning of one of the most important documents in the US begins this way.
+There are different theories as to why one of the most important documents in the US begins this way.
 One view is that this was an attempt to appear relatable, with the representatives referring to themselves as American people like everyone else.

 Another is that this was an attempt to show that the US people had the most power, and it was, therefore, their document.
-Whatever the reason, it is interesting to look at the deeper meanings in the word “people” and the importance of this statement at the time.
+Whatever the reason, it is interesting to look at the deeper meanings of the word “people” and the importance of this statement.

 Those creating the document may have tried to present themselves as typical people of the United States.